-- Mandatory arguments: - ♦ desc: A memory Segment to put the os' description in.
-This description won't be written to.
-Segment may be read-only memory. - ♦ shared: A memory Segment to put os' global data in.
+- Mandatory arguments: - ♦ private: A memory Segment where to put private data.
+It may be cached. - ♦ shared: A memory Segment to put shared data in.
 This must be uncached as it is used to implement inter-process communication. - ♦ code: A memory Segment to put all unplaced executable code in.
 This should be cacheable and may be read-only.
 If you specify a list of segments here, code will be replicated on each segment and closest copy will be used by CPUs. - Optional arguments: - ♦ tty and tty\no: name of a segment associated to a multi\tty and the tty number in the component.
 They should both be defined at the same time - Example: